The Boundary Commission for England have now provided the Government with their final recommendations for new constituency boundaries in England.

-The Boundary Commission for England (BCE) has been asked to make independent recommendations about where the boundaries of English constituencies should be following a decision by Parliament to reduce the number of constituencies in the UK from 650 to 600.
+The Boundary Commission for England (BCE) was asked to make independent recommendations about where the boundaries of English constituencies should be following a decision by Parliament to reduce the number of constituencies in the UK from 650 to 600.

 In England this would mean a reduction in Parliamentary seats from 533 to 501 and in London a fall from 73 to 68.

 By law, every constituency must contain between 71,031 and 78,507 electors.